 The good news is that unlike in the past, there is now less stigma associated with asking for help and mental health doesn’t feel like such a taboo subject anymore – there is increased openness and genuine concern.
 But with this openness comes the responsibility to provide the right support and help to those who need mental health care.

 The pandemic and the resulting widespread public health emergency have forced the healthcare industry to face some difficult realities, but it’s also led to the emergence of important new healthcare trends that should propel the industry forward.

-Healthcare providers are leveraging the convenience of digital solutions like remote video services to help increase access to care with virtual primary care, patient satisfaction is key, but physicians are experiencing burnout at unprecedented levels ad there’s a staffing crisis throughout healthcare.
+Clinics are leveraging the convenience of digital solutions like remote video services to help increase access to care with virtual primary care, patient satisfaction is key, but physicians are experiencing burnout at unprecedented levels ad there’s a staffing crisis throughout healthcare.